Skip to content

 Entry Free

-Paths and a one-way drive loop through themed sections: an arboretum, a palm collection, bamboo and medicinal-plant plots, and stands of native forest trees labelled for study.
-Birds and butterflies are common in the quieter corners, and there is a small natural-history museum near the entrance.
-It is a place for a calm walk and some plant-spotting rather than a manicured flower garden, and it sees few foreign visitors.
+The garden is a lowland site set against a forested limestone hill — Phu Khae — rather than a cool highland retreat, and it’s managed by Thailand’s Royal Forest Department.
+The grounds span about 5,051 rai (roughly 8 square kilometres), combining planted collections with naturally regenerated dry evergreen forest.
+Paths and a one-way drive loop pass through themed sections: an arboretum, a palm collection, bamboo and medicinal-plant plots, and stands of native forest trees labelled for study.
+Birds and butterflies are common in the quieter corners, and there’s a small natural-history museum near the entrance.

 Location & Directions